RACI Chart — Role Clarity in Procurement

 A RACI chart, also called a RACI matrix, is a chart used in project management to show who is responsible for each task in a project.
 It’s like a table that lists all the people involved in the project and their roles for each task.

 Each role is represented by a letter.
-Once the roles are defined, the chart helps assign tasks to the right people, so the work can start.
-RACI helps in aligning team members and clarifying their responsibilities within the procurement process.
+Once the roles are defined, the chart helps assign tasks to the right people so the work can start.
+RACI helps align team members and clarifies their responsibilities within the procurement process.

 RACI+F, an upgraded version of the RACI chart, adds the element of “facilitation” to account for the coaching and educational aspects of agile procurement.